 History of Giving

 Be donor and fund raiser.
 The appropriate candidate will have demonstrated their willingness to provide personal financial support before accepting the challenge of board service.

 Be an individual who is comfortable asking colleagues, peers, friends, and neighbors for financial contributions.
 Individuals who have previously served on the Academy Foundation or other charitable organization’s boards may be particularly skilled at this qualification.

 Have access to funding sources that align with the work of the Academy Foundation that enable the Academy Foundation to continue offering programs that support our members and benefit the public.

 Embraces the Mission

-Enthusiastically embrace the mission of the Academy Foundation to advance public health and nutrition utilizing the expertise of registered dietitians nutritionists and the vision that we all eat right.
+Enthusiastically embrace the mission of the Academy Foundation to, through philanthropy, empower current and future food and nutrition practitioners to optimize global health.
 They will join the commitment to the expressed strategic direction of the Second Century vision.